tkellen/memorybox/README.md

 # Introduction
 On the shoulders of a lot of really cool projects I am teaching myself how to make a content addressable storage engine.
-At the time of this writing, I am aiming to keep the implementation to less than 500 readable lines of code (not including comments or tests).
+At the time of this writing, I am aiming to keep the implementation to less than 500 readable lines of code with 100% test coverage (comments / tests not included in line count).

 It will be possible to use local disk or any storage service that provides a s3-compatible API to ensure the bits that go in stand the test of time.